wehlutyk/thesis/content/1-introduction-2-evolution.md

 Later work, for instance, has integrated its principles with the network structure of populations [@watts_simple_2002], identifying which subset of a structured population should be targeted in order to trigger cascades [@kempe_maximizing_2003;@bakshy_everyones_2011], or exploring the effect of repeated exposition to a piece of information due to circulation in the network [@de_kerchove_role_2009].

 While the study of information diffusion is not new [see also @rogers_diffusion_2005], the recent rise of social media and even more so the growth in computing power to make sense of the digital traces created have boosted empirical developments and validations of earlier analytical approaches.
-Computational social science and the study of complex systems have boomed over the past two decades, with studies of the network structure and emergent dynamics of information diffusion multiplying for blogspace [@gruhl_information_2004], email networks [@liben-nowell_tracing_2008] and social media platforms [@cha_measurement-driven_2009;@bakshy_social_2009;@onnela_spontaneous_2010].
+Computational social science and the study of complex systems have boomed over the past two decades, with a multiplication of studies of the network structure and emergent dynamics of information diffusion in blogspace [@gruhl_information_2004], email networks [@liben-nowell_tracing_2008] and social media platforms [@cha_measurement-driven_2009;@bakshy_social_2009;@onnela_spontaneous_2010].
 More recently, works have modelled more complex forms of information retention and transmission, by exploring the co-evolution of network structure and information topics [@cointet_socio-semantic_2009], the role of limited attention in the constant flow of information [@weng_competition_2012;@weng_attention_2015], the differential role of repeated expositions depending on the nature of the information transmitted [@romero_differences_2011], or the role of immune agents who resist the spread of a piece of information [@ruan_kinetics_2015].

 With few exceptions [e.g. @klemm_globalization_2005, who use scalar content], works studying the complex dynamics of diffusion rely on an atomistic model of information: